Building A Future Together

 The average annual income in Romania is approximately $60 per year, to purchase a cow - about $200.00, often an unobtainable number So, Caleb began the "Buy a piece of the Cow" campaign.
 Purchasing livestock means the farmer's family can use the milk, make cheese, sell eggs, the offspring and still have food left for their own families.
 And animal husbandry, unlike tilling the soil, is often an acceptable form of earning a living in cultures where farming is not.

-In Romania, we have fostered computer learning and technology, bible skills.
-Pea patch gardening, sewing classes, Braille bible reading programs, bee hiverey, auto repair, and other programs.
+In Romania, we have fostered computer learning and technology, bible skills. pea patch gardening, sewing classes, Braille bible reading programs, bee hiverey, auto repair, and other programs.

-Return to: Top of Page | What We're Doing
+Top of Page | What We're Doing